Giggleswick railway station

 Giggleswick is a railway station on the Bentham Line, which runs between Leeds and Morecambe via Skipton.
 The station, situated 41+1/4 mi north-west of Leeds, serves the market town of Settle and the village of Giggleswick in North Yorkshire.
 It is owned by Network Rail and managed by Northern Trains.

 History

 Opened by the "Little" North Western Railway in 1849, the station was originally known as "Settle", as it was the first station to serve the town, although situated some distance west of its centre.
 When the Settle and Carlisle Railway opened on 1 May 1876, the name was changed to "Settle Old" to distinguish it from Settle New on the line a mile to the east; Settle Old became "Giggleswick" on 1 November 1877.

 The station did have more substantial buildings in the past, along with a goods yard, water tower and signal box.
-These were all demolished/removed after the station closed to goods traffic and was downgraded to unmanned halt status in 1970.
+These were all demolished/removed after the station closed to goods traffic and was downgraded to unstaffed halt status in 1970.